LooMarcus/HomeAssistantConfiguration/README.md

 # My Home Assistant Configuration
 I'm often behind on updating the readme.
 Ask me about anything!

-### Running on a Raspberry Pi 3 with an 8 gb card.
+### Running Hassbian Stretch on a Raspberry Pi 3 with a 16 gb card (and another for backups).
 * Using Homebridge to get support for Homekit and Siri

 ## Hubs